 What should I do while waiting for the plumber?

 Shut off the water, turn off power in wet zones, move valuables away, and avoid using problematic fixtures.
-If safe to do, set towels or buckets to catch drips.
-Take photos for insurance and note where the issue started—details like these speed up the repair when we arrive.
+If you can do so safely, use towels or buckets to catch dripping water.
+Photograph the damage for insurance and note where it started—those details help us move faster on arrival.

 Can you give an estimate over the phone?

-We can usually give a general ballpark for simpler emergencies.
-For complex issues like hidden leaks, sewer problems, or water damage, we diagnose onsite before providing a repair estimate.
+We can give a basic estimate for simple emergencies.
+If the issue involves hidden leaks, sewer problems, or water damage, we diagnose onsite first, then quote.
 You’ll receive clear options, easy-to-understand explanations, and documented pricing before work starts.

 Do you handle water heater emergencies?

-Yes.
+Yes, we do.
 Leaks, hot water loss, pressure problems, or rust-colored water can all be emergency situations.
-We work on standard and tankless units and carry the parts and tools needed for same-day repair whenever possible.
+We service and replace standard and tankless units and bring the parts and tools needed for same-day repair when possible.

 Why is my drain gurgling or smelling bad?